 One of our basic principles is to celebrate success.
 Good attendance is fundamental to a successful and fulfilling school experience.
-We actively promote 100% attendance for all our pupils and we use a variety of weekly, termly and annual awards to promote good attendance and punctuality, such as Match of the Week and Wheel of Fortune.
+We actively promote 100% attendance for all our pupils and we use a variety of weekly, termly and annual awards to promote good attendance and punctuality, such as Wheel of Fortune.
 Special assemblies take place throughout the year to celebrate attendance and to reinforce the importance of good attendance.